-With its new 20-megapixel sensor, amazing AF performance, high-quality 4K video, along with excellent, robust wireless connectivity, the Panasonic GX8 wears a whole lot of hats, as they say.
+With its new 20-megapixel sensor, amazing AF performance, high-quality 4K video, along excellent, robust wireless connectivity, the Panasonic GX8 wears a whole lot of hats, as they say.
 It’s perfectly located for travel and street photography, capturing plenty of fast action and top quality video.
 With this mix of features and overall performance, the Panasonic GX8 certainly deserves an account if you’re searching for an all-about, enthusiast-level mirrorless camera.

-Back in 2013, Panasonic produced a big splash with its GX7 rangefinder-esque mirrorless camera.
-Sporting a cool, retro-inspired design and filled with the most recent Micro Four Thirds technology and a lot of external controls, the GX7 was, but still is, a high-functionality, reasonably-priced and extremely portable camera that attracts advanced photographers.
+Back in 2013, Panasonic produced a big splash with its GX7 rangefinder-Esque mirrorless camera.
+Sporting a cool, retro-inspired design and filled with the most recent Micro Four Thirds technology and a lot of external controls, the GX7 was, but still is, a high-functionality, reasonably-priced, and extremely portable camera that attracts advanced photographers.
 From road photography and landscapes to portraits and general walk-around shooting, the GX7 can be a versatile device.

 Check Out: Best Lenses for Panasonic Lumix GX8